 Every year, the city hosts the Houston Livestock Show and Rodeo – the world’s largest livestock exhibition and rodeo.

 Apart from the livestock show, you can attend music concerts by famous artists.
-In the past, big names like Tim McGraw, Khalid, Brad Paisley, and Beyoncé have performed on the stage.
+In the past, big names like Tim McGraw, Khalid, Brad Paisley, and Beyoncé performed on the stage.

 And if you want some family amusement, you can attend the carnival, which is full of fun rides, food stands, and a 130-feet Ferris wheel.